-U.S. quits U.N. human rights body, citing bias vs Israel, alarming critics
+U.S. withdraws from United Nations human rights body

 Under President Barack Obama the United States was elected for a maximum two consecutive terms on the council by the U.N.
 General Assembly.
 After a year off, Washington was re-elected in 2016 for its current third term.

-U.N. officials said the United States would be the first member to withdraw from the council.
+In March 2011, the U.N.
+General Assembly unanimously suspended Libya’s membership in the council because of violence against protesters by forces loyal to Libyan leader Muammar Gaddafi.
+But U.N. officials said no member has withdrawn.

-Haley said a year ago that Washington was reviewing its membership.
+Haley said a year ago Washington was reviewing its membership and called for reform and elimination of a “chronic anti-Israel bias.”
 The body has a permanent standing agenda item on suspected violations committed by Israel in the occupied Palestinian territories that Washington wanted removed.

 The council last month voted to probe killings in Gaza and accused Israel of using excessive force.
 The United States and Australia cast the only “no” votes.